AMDResearch/intelliperf/docs/IntelliPerf.md

 3.  **Code Generation (`Omniwiser`)**: Armed with this data, **`Omniwiser`**, a novel component built for IntelliPerf, crafts a detailed, context-aware prompt for existing public LLMs (such as OpenAI's GPTs, xAI, Claude, or others) to generate an optimized version of the code.

 4.  **Validation (`Accordo`)**: The LLM-generated code is then validated for both correctness and performance by **`Accordo`**, another novel tool developed for the IntelliPerf project.
-Accordo operates as an HSA Tools Library that intercepts kernel execution, captures output buffers through HIP IPC mechanisms, and performs automated side-by-side comparison with the reference implementation using user-defined tolerances.
+Accordo operates as an Heterogenous System Architecture (HSA) Tools Library that intercepts kernel execution, captures output buffers through HIP IPC mechanisms, and performs automated side-by-side comparison with the reference implementation using user-defined tolerances.

 ## Key Technologies